 Of Esperanza's representative cases, Canpro Investments Ltd. v.
 US, resulted in more than $4M in damages from the federal government; FDFS v.
 Allianz Risk Transfer, et al.,resulted in damages of more than $24M; and FDFS v.
 Poe Financial Group, Inc, et al. was the largest insolvency case in Florida's history and one of the largest in the US.
 Esperanza previously worked with DCF and Legal Services of Greater Miami, and has provided pro bono services.
 She is a graduate of the University of Illinois College of Law (J.D., 2001) and George Mason University (B.A., 1997); is admitted to practice in New York, Florida and the D.C. and is a proud mother to her son, Alexander.

 Nathalia focuses on employment issues faced by low-wage Latinx workers in Nassau County, NY.
 She has filed charges of: discrimination based upon race, gender and pregnancy; retaliation; failure to pay wages; and unfair labor practices with the EEOC, the NYSDHR, the NLRB and the NYSDOL.
-She also has a special interest in government transparency and challenging the misidentification of Latinx youth as gang-affiliated.
+She also has a special interest in government transparency and challenging the use and effects of gang policing against Latinx youth.